-If you are planning to visit Sonoma State University, please stop by either of the Parking Information Centers for directions, a campus map, or to purchase a parking pass.
-You can also purchase a daily parking permit before you come to campus online or purchase community member semester permits online.
+If you are planning to visit Sonoma State University, please review a campus map.
+Daily parking permits or community semester parking permits can be purchased online before arriving to campus.
 All vehicles are required to display a valid parking permit.
 Some visitors are eligible for a guest parking permit.
 Approved visitor parking must be requested by the department sponsoring the guest.

 University Guest Parking